 Criteria Conformance Level Remarks and Explanations 302.5 With Limited Hearing.
 Where an audible mode of operation is provided, ICT shall provide at least one mode of operation that enables users to make use of limited hearing.
-Supports with exceptions Audio is not required for operation of iPadOS, however, iPadOS supports video playback of closed caption content and subtitles (when available). nearing. iPadOS also includes features to assist those with limited hearing: Mono Audio - combines the left and right stereo channels into a mono signal played through both left and right speakers and headphones so all of the audio program can be heard more easily.
-Sound output - users can choose to play sound through iPhones's internal speakers, display speakers (when available), or through speakers, headphones, and some other devices that are plugged-in or available wirelessly through AirPlay.
+Supports with exceptions Audio is not required for operation of iPadOS, however, iPadOS supports video playback of closed caption content and subtitles (when available). iPadOS also includes features to assist those with limited hearing: Mono Audio - combines the left and right stereo channels into a mono signal played through both left and right speakers and headphones so all of the audio program can be heard more easily.
+Sound output - users can choose to play sound through iPad's internal speakers, or through speakers, headphones, and some other devices that are plugged-in or available wirelessly through AirPlay.
 Users may adjust balance and volume for sound output with available controls in System Preferences for Sound.
 They can also set the volume and sound that plays for iPadOS alerts.
 Live Listen - iPadOS includes a feature called Live Listen that allows users to fine tune Made for iPhone hearing aids and AirPods to help them hear more clearly.
 The user places their iPhone, iPad or iPod touch close to an audio source (e.g., a television, speaker/presenter, or general conversation) and the built-in microphone on the iOS device amplifies the audio source in the Made for iPhone hearing aids or AirPods.
+Live Speech.
+Type what you want to say and have it spoken out loud in phone calls, FaceTime calls, or in-person conversations.
 Headphone Accommodations - This feature is designed to amplify soft sounds and adjust certain frequencies for an individual's hearing, to help music, movies, phone calls, and podcasts sound more crisp and clear.
 Headphone Accommodations also supports Transparency mode on AirPods Pro, making quiet voices more audible and tuning the sounds of your environment to your hearing needs iPadOS is compatible with ear loop devices, Bluetooth- enabled hearing aid solutions, and Made for iPhone hearing aids.